 The Special Constabulary is an effective means in which local communities can be represented within the police service.
 As a fully trained volunteer with police powers, you can add real value by supporting the regular police service.

 It's important that our Special Constables are of the same standard as that expected of our regular officers.
 Public satisfaction, public confidence and community engagement are all critical aspects of the service delivery of Police Scotland.

 The national selection process for Special Constables reflects the importance of ensuring that our Special Constabulary continues to consolidate its status as a reliable, trusted and integrated part of Police Scotland's strategic and operational deployment plans.

 The selection process can be broken down into the following stages:

-The first step is the completion of the application and vetting forms.
 It is really important that you complete all the sections of the forms fully and honestly, so you will need to spend a bit of time preparing this.
 You must disclose all the material information requested in each section.
 Don't be tempted to leave things out as this can result in your application being rejected.
 If you are not sure about anything, please contact us and we will provide you with some guidance.

 Please be aware that it will take more than a first class stamp to post the form.
 Forms with incorrect postage may not be delivered.

 On receipt, your application form is assessed to ensure that you meet the entrance criteria and that you have provided relevant responses and information to all the questions.
 If your application meets the required standard you will be invited to sit the Police Standard Entrance Test (SET) - unless you have previously passed the SET in which case you will not have to sit this stage again.